 - 1. Where does the Kanchenjunga Base Camp trek start?

-- 2. What are the exciting parts of the Kanchenjunga Base Camp trek?
+- 3. What are the exciting parts of the Kanchenjunga Base Camp trek?

 - 3. Can I trek solo to Kanchenjunga Base Camp?

-- 4. What is the best time to trek to Kanchenjunga base camp?
+- 5. What is the best time to trek to Kanchenjunga base camp?

-- 7. How can I do the Kanchenjunga base camp trek without much difficulty?
+- 6. How can I do the Kanchenjunga base camp trek without much difficulty?

 - 8. How should I train for the Kanchenjunga base camp trek?

-Kanchenjunga Trail – One of the remote treks in Nepal
+Kanchenjunga trail – One of the remote treks in Nepal

-Detached far away from the chaos of the modern world is situated one of the most popular off-the-beaten-path treks in Nepal – the Kanchenjunga trail.
-Every year thousands of trekkers hike to Kanchenjunga because it is one of the most famous treks in Nepal.
-This trek offers the delight of getting to relish the remoteness, seclusion, and some of the unique cultures hidden in the isolated region.
+Detached far away from the chaos of the modern world, the Kanchenjunga trail is one of the most popular off-the-beaten-path treks in Nepal.
+Each year, thousands of trekkers hike to Kanchenjunga because it is one of the most famous treks in the Himalayas.
+It offers the delight of getting to relish the remoteness, seclusion, and some of the unique cultures hidden in the isolated region.

 Do I really need a packing list?